 She did not answer me, but instead began to weep.
 Somewhat taken aback, I wondered if her illness was more than physical, if perhaps she had been driven to distraction through abandonment.
 Such things were not unknown.
 She was struck suddenly, with a fit of coughing.
 Her entire body shook with the violence of it and I put an arm around her back until it ceased.
-Seeing the beads of sweat that gleamed on her forehead, as well as the fresh spots of blood that stained her kerchief, I said, "You are sick, Miss, you should go home."
+Seeing the beads of sweat gleaming on her forehead, as well as the fresh spots of blood staining her kerchief, I said, "You are sick, Miss, you should go home."

 She gave me an anguished look and her eyes hinted at knowledge beyond her years.
 "I have no home without him."